kataru-lang/kataru-lang.github.io/docs/api/unity.md

 ## Kataru Settings
 Kataru Settings can be accessed via Project Settings/Kataru Settings or Kataru Settings.asset in the Assets folder.
 There are a couple important things to note:

-- All files written in Kataru that will be compiled into the final story should be in the "Story Path".
+- **Story Path**: All files written in Kataru that will be compiled into the final story should be in the "Story Path".
+- **Bookmark Path**: Is relative to StreamingAssets.
+Should be of type `.yml`.
-- The "Bookmark Path" and "Target Path" are relative to StreamingAssets.
+- **Target Path**: Is relative to StreamingAssets.
+Can be of type `.yml` or `.bin`.
-- The "Save Path" is relative to Application.persistentDataPath.
+- **Save Path**: Is relative to Application.persistentDataPath.
+Can be of type `.yml` or `.bin`.

-- Lastly, Kataru Settings.asset must stay at root level in a Resources folder.
+Kataru Settings.asset must stay at root level in a Resources folder.

-As long as the above is followed, feel free to move files around.
+As long as the above remains consistent, feel free to move files around.

 ## Inheriting from Handler
 The `Handler` class automatically manages subscription and disposal of listeners to the Runner.